LouiseSteward/learn/mental-health-and-wellbeing-a-guide-for-community-health-workers/text/03-high-risk-and-vulnerable-people.md

 ### 3-12 What is infant mental health?

-Infant mental health is a positive state of well-being in which the baby feels safe and able to trust the world around them.
+Infant mental health is a positive state of wellbeing in which the baby feels safe and able to trust the world around them.
 This allows babies to:

 - Make close and secure relationships with the mother and others
 - Learn from and explore their world